Want to Stay Healthy? Give Your Liver some LOVE!

 - Ginger and garlic are fantastic for your liver.
 I’m also a fan of turmeric, which contains curcuminoids that can protect your liver cells from cirrhosis.

-Manage your toxic load.
+Heal your liver by managing your toxic load.

 The more toxins you eliminate from your life, the healthier your liver will be.
 So “go green” when you choose your makeup, soaps, shampoos, cleaning supplies, and other household products.